shoppeal

 Conclusion

-Prompt injection is not a solved problem, it's an active research area.
-The most effective defense is a multi-layer approach like BoundrixAI, combined with least-privilege system prompts and response validation.
+Prompt injection is not a solved problem.
+It is an active research area.
+The most effective defense is a multi-layer approach that combines pattern matching, semantic analysis, and ML classification, together with least-privilege system prompts and response validation.

 Book a Free AI Audit